d-ries/linux-essentials/10_permissions/exercises/users_groups_permissions_extra_exercises/99_exercises.md

 | /home/shared/design | engineers |
 | /home/shared/info | sales, engineers |

-The userowner of the shared directories is the ‘root’ user
+The userowner of the shared directories is the `root` user

 ### Task 7.1